synacktiv/bip/docs/general/overview.rst

 All elements which inherit from :class:`BipRefElt` (:class:`BipInstr`, :class:`BipData`, :class:`BipStruct`, ...) and some other (in
-particular :class:`BipFunction`) possess methods which allow to access xrefs.
+particular :class:`BipFunction`) contain methods which allow to access xrefs.
 They are represented by the :class:`BipXref` objects which have a ``src`` (origin of the xref) and a ``dst`` (destination of the xref).